So apparently, it takes 600 hundred hours to learn Spanish. Six Hundred?!?!

 There are some strategies that are universal when it comes to meta-learning such as focusing on one task at a time and staying the moment.

 Your job as a language hacker is to determine how you personally learn best.
-This is so you can cut your the learning curve by significant time and effort.
+This is so you can cut the learning curve for both time and effort.

 The result of meta-analysis and learning breads the idea of conversation hacking.